Charankrishcherry77/mosh-ultimate-git-course/02 Creating Snapshots/03- Git Workflow.md

     First commit
 ```

 Unlike other VCS Git stores, in each commit, the full snapshot of the project.
 Other VCS only store deltas or what was changed.
-Git those these in a very efficient manner, compressing the content and it does not store duplicates.
+Git those these in a very efficient manner, compressing the content and it does not store duplicates.So we can restore any file version we need.